 For me, deep down, makeup is an issue of pride more than vanity.
 It’s me assuming that I know better than God what I should look like, or being afraid that people will think less of me if I don’t look like them.

-See, humanity without God has no compass other than other fallen humans.
+See, humanity without God has no compass beside other fallen humans.
 They seek to be beautiful like their heroes, which is a sinful kind of beauty.
 But we, as Christ-followers, seek to be beautiful like God.
 Like Christ himself.
 And if you look in Isaiah 53, you’ll see that Jesus was no supermodel while on earth.
 He was as plain as you and I, but still the crowds followed him.
 Why?
 Because of his teaching.
 Because of his miracles.
 Because they knew that he had something they didn’t, something more eternal, something that reminded them of God.

 We should be attractive for the same reasons: not because we're unusually beautiful or rich or what-have-you, but because we remind people of God and awaken an ache in their hearts that only God can fill.